 - a careful recapitulation of these debates in the context of well-known texts prepared by non-Muslim democratic theorists, all of whom have addressed the meaning of “law,” the role of “opposition,” and the political status of the “individual” (as well as the relationship between religion and politics in general) in some detail.

-The course concludes with a series of case studies drawn from South and Southeast Asia, North Africa, the Middle East, and Europe (including, for example, Turkey, Malaysia, Egypt, Pakistan, Iran, India and France).
+The module concludes with a series of case studies drawn from South and Southeast Asia, North Africa, the Middle East, and Europe (including, for example, Turkey, Malaysia, Egypt, Pakistan, Iran, India and France).

-NB Students who have not taken one of the pre-requisites for this course, and who wish to apply directly to the course convenor for permission to enrol, should do so after the start of the first teaching week of term 1.
-As such you are strongly advised to enrol for a different course, and to wait until the first teaching week of term before enquiring as to whether last-minute enrolment might be possible.
+NB Students who have not taken one of the pre-requisites for this module, and who wish to apply directly to the module convenor for permission to enrol, should do so after the start of the first teaching week of term 1.
+As such you are strongly advised to enrol for a different module, and to wait until the first teaching week of term before enquiring as to whether last-minute enrolment might be possible.

 Method of assessment